s-nashit/node-express/connections/mysql/readme.md

 connecting node with local mysql server on a xampp server.
-1. connecting to a mysql server, basic connection
+1. connecting to a mysql server, basic connection and creating a database - index.js